xCosmicOtter/bigdata/README.md

 - To avoid exceeding the limit of numeric types, we capped values that exceed the maximum limit at the maximum threshold.

 - We were instructed not to delete existing tables or data, but only to add to them.
 That's why we decided to add the `std` and `mean` columns to the `daystocks` table, which will make it easier for us to visualize the data on the dashboard later.
 Additionally, with the provided data, some companies are not listed in the default financial markets provided in the `markets` table.
-Since the IDs of the financial markets initially present start from index 1, we decided to associate the `market` for the unlisted companies with those markets already present.
+Since the IDs of the financial markets initially present start from index 1, we decided to associate the `market` for the unlisted companies with default index 0.

 ## Dashboard